AdobeDocs/experience-manager-screens.en/help/using/device-configurations.md

 >[!NOTE]
 >
->Typical stakeholder for this activity is an Audio/Video Integrator.
+>A typical stakeholder for this activity is an Audio/Video Integrator.

 Based on the information gathered during *Day Zero*, confirm the following information before beginning development: